boazbk/tcs/lec_03_computation.md

 > ### {.remark title="Is the NAND-CIRC programming language Turing Complete? (optional note)" #NANDturingcompleteness}
 You might have heard of a term called "Turing Complete" that is sometimes used to describe programming languages.
-(If you haven't, feel free to ignore the rest of this remark: we will encounter this term later in this course and define it properly.)
+(If you haven't, feel free to ignore the rest of this remark: we will encounter this term in [chapequivalentmodels](){.ref} where we will define it precisely.)
 If so, you might wonder if the NAND-CIRC programming language has this property.
-The answer is __no__, or perhaps more accurately, the term is not really applicable for the NAND-CIRC programming language.
+The answer is __no__, or perhaps more accurately, the term "Turing Completeness" is not really applicable for the NAND-CIRC programming language.
 The reason is that, by design, the NAND-CIRC programming language can only compute _finite_ functions $F:\{0,1\}^n \rightarrow \{0,1\}^m$ that take a fixed number of input bits and produce a fixed number of outputs bits.
-The term "Turing Complete" is really only applicable to programming languages for _infinite_ functions that can take inputs of arbitrary length.
+The term "Turing Complete" is only applicable to programming languages for _infinite_ functions that can take inputs of arbitrary length.
-We will come back to this distinction later on in the course.
+We will come back to this distinction later on in this book.

 ## Equivalence of all these models

-If we put together [slcircuitequivthm](){.ref}, [NANDuniversamthm](){.ref}, and [NANDcircslequivthm](){.ref} we obtain the following result:
+If we put together [slcircuitequivthm](){.ref}, [NANDuniversamthm](){.ref}, and [NANDcircslequivthm](){.ref}, we obtain the following result:

 ::: {.theorem title="Equivalence between models of finite computation" #equivalencemodelsthm}
 For every sufficiently large $s,n,m$  and $f:\{0,1\}^n \rightarrow \{0,1\}^m$, the following conditions are all equivalent to one another: